 Binding Financial Agreements in the infancy stages of a relationship or before one commences are an important step in the protection of future inheritances, pre-existing assets and business interests.

 The majority of our clients entering these agreements pre-marriage or at the commencement of a new de facto relationship do so in order to protect their children’s inheritances from claims from their new spouse or to ensure their own inheritance or separate wealth is not the subject of a later settlement in favour of the new spouse.

 Having one of these documents makes the separation process and the division of assets far more manageable and leads to significantly less expense (time and financial) in the process following separation.
 The parties will either themselves or through the assistance of their family lawyers and/or accountants work through the document and comply with its terms in an amicable fashion, which avoids lengthy delays of the family law Court system and the costs associated therewith.

-In some circumstances parties upon separation will choose to enter a Binding Financial Agreement, usually owing to the what and how of the settlement terms, their preference being not to require the courts approval, something required with an Application for Consent Orders.
+In some circumstances parties upon separation will choose to enter a Binding Financial Agreement, usually owing to the what and how of the settlement terms, their preference being not to require court approval, something required with an Application for Consent Orders.

 This also allows flexibility in the settlement terms between the parties and allows them to finalise their agreement without the Court’s approval, something that is not always provided for a number of reasons.

 It is extremely important that Binding Financial Agreements are drafted with extreme care and diligence, as when poorly drafted, they can become subject to challenge or compliance issues.